Geeta259/Campus-Event-Navigator/README.md

 - **Event Listing**: Browse through a list of all upcoming events.
 - **Event Details**: Click on an event to view detailed information including location, category, sponsors, and coordinators.

+### Member Functionalities

+- **Register into System**: Sign up by providing necessary details to create an account.
+- **Verification by Administrator**: Await admin approval to ensure account authenticity.
+- **Login into System**: Access the system using verified credentials.
+ - **Profile Management**: Update profile and reset passwords.
+- **Create Own Events**: Organize personal events with specified details.
+- **Sponsor Management**: Add, update, or remove sponsors for personal events.
+- **Category Management**: Manage categories for organizing personal events.
+- **Coordinator Management**: Assign and manage coordinators for personal events.

 ### Admin Functionalities